 College Students from Japan and U.S. Tackle Ongoing Social Challenges during a Two-Week Program in Washington, D.C.

-From August 8 to August 19, 2022, Building the TOMODACHI Generation: Morgan Stanley Ambassadors Program was held after a two and a half year hiatus due to the ongoing coronavirus pandemic.
+From August 8 to August 19, 2022, Building the TOMODACHI Generation: Morgan Stanley Ambassadors Program was held after two and a half year hiatus due to the ongoing coronavirus pandemic.
 Eight university students from Japan and six U.S. students participated in a two-week program in Washington, D.C., where they studied civil society, cross-sector partnerships, and how to leverage that understanding to address social challenges in Japan and the United States with students in the U.S.

 Their first week of the program consisted of a structured series of lectures, panel discussions, and conversations with experienced professionals from government institutions, distinguished nonprofits, corporate foundations, and other entities.
 During the program’s second week, participants separated into three teams and put their knowledge into practice by developing an innovative civil society initiative that sought to tackle a current problem in Japan.